andreaharit/bilingual_pdf/README.md

 ### What I learned

 - I learned a lot about reading documentation, even though 99.99% of all documentation is still very "over 1000 IQ" cryptic to me.
-- I learned about unit tests, specially monkeypatch (it took a while to figure this one out).
+- I learned about unit tests, especially monkeypatch (it took a while to figure this one out).
 - My Googleing skills and "let's-adapt-this-stack-overflow-answer" are a lot better.
 - I learned a bit about libraries for text extraction and PDF manipulation.
 - I started using git.